Rail Track Design

-Build a better track
+Build better rail track structures

 Increased transportation of goods coupled with rising construction costs have rail owners seeking cost-effective solutions to build new track.
 This increased demand also has owners grappling with lost productivity from ongoing maintenance issues.
 Tensar geogrids provide a predictable, cost-effective solution for the stabilization of ballast and sub-ballast layers that includes many advantages.
 Key benefits include lower up-front construction costs and extending maintenance intervals.

 Tensar geogrids are used to stabilize the trackbed structure in two ways: sub-ballast and ballast stabilization.
 In sub-ballast stabilization, geogrid is installed at the bottom of the sub-ballast.
 The geogrid distributes the imposed loads more efficiently over the underlying subgrade, leading to a reduction in the required sub-ballast layer thickness.
 With ballast stabilization, the geogrid is installed between the ballast and sub-ballast layers.
 This limits lateral spread and thereby minimizes track settlement.
-Given a specific set of soil and proposed loading conditions, a full design section can be developed by Tensar to include a trackbed section in full compliance with regulatory guidelines (e.g. AREMA).
+Given a specific set of soil and proposed loading conditions, a full rail track design section can be developed by Tensar to include a trackbed section in full compliance with regulatory guidelines (e.g. AREMA).

 Beyond the stabilization and cost efficiency benefits for trackbed development and maintenance, using Tensar geogrids supports rail asset resilience.
 Infrequent, large-scale events can cause enormous disruption and damage.
 In such situations, geogrid is an essential tool for minimizing infrastructure damage, reducing transport disruption and improving response and recovery time for rail.